connordowson/.dev/src/content/projects/portfolio.md

 draft: false
 ---

 The portfolio you're on right now!
-Created with [Astro](https://astro.build), [SolidJS](https://www.solidjs.com/), and hosted on Netlify.
+Created with [Astro](https://astro.build), [SolidJS](https://www.solidjs.com/), and hosted using Coolify.